Hasselqvist/hasselqvist.github.io/_pages/about.md

 In the spring of 2024 I am visiting the Economics Department at the [University of California, San Diego (UCSD)](https://economics.ucsd.edu/).

-My research interests lay at the intersection of family economics and the economics of education, with a special focus on interventions that can improve the equality of opportunity for children from different backgrounds.
+My research interests lie at the intersection of family economics and the economics of education, with a special focus on interventions that can improve the equality of opportunity for children from different backgrounds.
 I have a keen interest in topics related to the integration of migrant families.

  I received my master's and bachelor's degrees from [Uppsala University](https://www.nek.uu.se/?languageId=1).